 This would identify a visitor using this link as someone who found us via a Google cost-per-click advertisement via the keyword “invoicing” with the text we have set in “campaign_a”.
 We can then use Google Analytics to set up “Events” for when someone subscribes to our email newsletter, follows us on social media, or makes a purchase.
 Combining the two pieces of animation we can then generate a report to tell us our return on investment for that ad group.

 The highest-quality analytics track beyond clicks and visitors, into real conversions and dollars added to our bank accounts.
 A quality analytics strategy will realize that a campaign that gathers 1,000 clicks, but only 3 signups from those visitors is a worse performer than one that gathers 100 clicks with 6 signups.

 3. Email Analytics

-Product owners should be sending out three specific types of email on a regular basis:
+Product owners should be sending out three specific types of email regularly:

 - Drip campaigns: newsletters, email courses, etc. Builds brand awareness and keeps your product top-of-mind.

 - Transactional emails: payment notifications, welcome emails, etc. Shows professionalism and builds trust.